-With over 90% of people now trusting online reviews as much as personal recommendations, it's never been more important to be able to back up your marketing claims with hard evidence.
-The good news is that whether you're using Coursecheck or any other independent website, your reviews are a valuable asset and there are lots of ways you can leverage them to help you win new business and shorten the sales cycle for prospective new customers.
-Here are our recommended suggestions:
+In a world where we trust brands less than ever, online reviews have become the next-best-thing to a personal, word-of-mouth recommendation.
+And, as we pointed out in another of our articles, they are just as important in the business-to-business world as they are for consumers.
+The good news is that, whether you're using Coursecheck or any other independent website, your reviews are a valuable asset: there are lots of ways you can leverage them to help you win new business and shorten the sales cycle for prospective new customers.
+Here are our suggestions:

 1. Integration with your website

-It may sound obvious but if you collect reviews on a Reviews platform, then make sure it's easy for prospective customers browsing your website, to access them.
-As a mimimum you should have a link on your home page to all your reviews.
-This serves as a quality kitemark but from your prospective customers point of view, it's much more useful if you can show them reviews about the specific course that they're thinking of booking.
+It may sound obvious but if you collect reviews on a Reviews platform, then make sure it's easy for prospective customers to access them.
+As a minimum you should have a link on your home page to all your reviews.
+This demonstrates that you show an active interest in what your customers say about you and your service and you’re not afraid to share that publicly.
+This serves as a quality kitemark (‘social proof’ to use the current phrase).
+From your prospective customers point of view, it's much more useful if you can show them reviews about the specific course that they're thinking of booking.
 Not all reviews websites allow this more granular approach so it's worth checking.
 Coursecheck customers do this using the Coursecheck widget

 2. Search Engine Optimisation (SEO)